essif-lab/framework/docs/terms/digital-communication-channel.md

 type: concept
 typeid: digital-communication-channel
 stage: draft
-hoverText: "Digital Communication Channel: a digital means by which two Digital Actors can exchange messages with one another"
+hoverText: "Digital Communication Channel: a digital means by which two Digital Actors can exchange messages with one another."
-glossaryText: "a digital means by which two %%digital actors^digital-actor%% can exchange messages with one another"
+glossaryText: "a digital means by which two %%digital actors^digital-actor%% can exchange messages with one another."
 ---

 :::info Editor's note